 Who can attend IPTC meetings, sessions, discussions?

-Everybody interested into IPTC work could attend a face-to-face meeting or regular conference call sessions as a guest for a limited time.
-This helps to make a decision about joining as member by practical experience.
+Everybody interested in the work of IPTC can attend a face-to-face meeting or regular conference call sessions as a guest for a limited time.
+This helps to make a decision about joining as member based on practical experience.

 Can small companies or sole practitioners join IPTC?